Marvenlee/cheviot-project/docs/build.md

 Build the project with the following commands from within the directory this readme.md resides in.
-This will build the GCC cross compiler, Newlib library and the kernel along with ksh, coreutils and several basic drivers.
+This will build the GCC cross compiler, Newlib library and the kernel along with ksh, coreutils and several basic drivers for the Raspberry Pi 4.

 Modify the setup-env.sh to set the appropriate board, currently this defaults to raspberrypi4.